-The developer shall provide documentation identifying the list of software and hardware components that compose the TOE.
+The developer shall provide documentation identifying the list of software and hardware components 7 that compose the TOE.
 Hardware components should identify at a minimum the processors used by the TOE.
-Software components include applications, the operating system and other major components that are independently identifiable and reusable (outside of the TOE), for example a web server, protocol or cryptographic libraries, (independently identifiable and reusable components are not limited to the list provided in the example).
-This additional documentation is merely a list of the name and version number of the components and will be used by the evaluators in formulating vulnerability hypotheses during their analysis.
-(TD0547 applied)
+Software components include applications, the operating system and other major components that are independently identifiable and reusable (outside the TOE) such as a web server and protocol or cryptographic libraries.
+This additional documentation is merely a list of the name and version number of the components, and will be used by the evaluators in formulating hypotheses during their analysis.